-Where Shoul The Birds Fly
+Where Should The Birds Fly

 2023: Israel launches a genocidal attack on Gaza.
 Its most grotesque to date.
 But not the first.
-In December of 2008 Israel launched a month of bullets, bombs, rockets, white phosphorus, tanks and bulldozers that left 1400, mostly civilians, dead and devastated large swaths of Gaza .Where Should the Birds Fly is a compelling and moving Palestinian film based on the story of two remarkable young women, the future of Palestine, who personify the struggle to maintain humanity, humor and hope, and to find some degree of normality in the brutal abnormality that has been imposed on them and the Palestinian people by Israel with US support.
+In December of 2008 Israel launched a month of bullets, bombs, rockets, white phosphorus, tanks and bulldozers that left 1400, mostly civilians, dead and devastated large swaths of Gaza .Where Should the Birds Fly is a compelling and moving Palestinian film based on the story of two remarkable young women, the future of Palestine, who personify the struggle to maintain humanity, humor and hope, and to find some degree of normality in the brutal abnormality that has been imposed on the Palestinian people by Israel with US support.

 Director: Fida Qishta; Editor: Gladys Joujou; 2013, 1:01:14)